AT-CE-VueJS/Talk---PerformanceTweaks-Vue/talk.md

 // We can use it as a ref or not.
 It's the same const data = ref(Array.from(Array(50).keys(), () => 'Lorem Ipsum'))

-// Properties returned by useVirtualList
+// Properties returned by useVirtualList composable
 // list -> items that should actually be shown
 // containerProps -> ref for container element, inline styles, onScroll event
 // wrapperProps -> styles for our wrapper (like height + margin)